Non-Fiction (books)

 "Over 200 works are listed, and this gives a pretty good idea of the extraordinary flowering of innovative music theatre in Australia...
 The result is certainly impressive."
 Thomas Shapcott, in Australian Book Review.

-This book is now out of print and has become quire rare, but also widely held by Australian public and university libraries.
+This book is now out of print, but also widely held by Australian public and university libraries.

 AS CO-AUTHOR / EDITOR: